How to Adopt

 A: All meet and greets are conducted on a first-come, first-serve basis.
 ADL does not place holds on pets and cannot guarantee the pet will still be available at the time of your visit.
 If the pet you were interested in is pending an adoption after a successful meet and greet, our pet services staff would be happy to introduce to other available pets.

 Q: I have a dog at home and am looking for another one.
 Is there anything special I should do?

 A: Yes.
-We suggest bringing your pet along on a leash (please do not use a retractable/flexi leash) with proof of rabies vaccination so we can arrange for the pets to meet.
+We suggest bringing your pet along on a leash (please do not use a retractable/flexi leash) with proof of Rabies and DHPP vaccines so we can arrange for the pets to meet.
 Like people, not all dogs (yours or ours) like every other dog they meet.
 Issues can and have occurred when bringing a new dog into a home.
 Our goal is to spot any problems ahead of time to prevent the heartache of a returned adoption for both you and the animal.

 Q: What does it cost to adopt from ADL and what is covered?